nevat/abbayedesmorts-gpl/ReadMe.md

 install SDL2, SDL2_image and SDL2_mixer libraries.
 Check your distribution
 instructions on how to install them.

+For example, on Fedora:

+    sudo dnf install SDL2-devel SDL2_image-devel SDL2_mixer-devel

+And on Debian:

+    sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev

+Now we can proceed to the main build:

     tar xf abbaye-<version>.tar.gz # unpack the source code file (or download from Github) cd abbaye-<version>            # enter the directory
     make                           # build the game executable